ibm-cloud-docs/solution-tutorials/lamp-stack.md

 # PHP web application on a LAMP Stack
 This solution walks you through how to deploy an Apache web server, MySQL, and PHP (the LAMP stack) on a virtual server using Ubuntu image.
 To see the LAMP server in action, you can optionally install and configure a WordPress site.

-Steps: 4 | Duration time: 15 minutes
+Steps: 4 | 15 minutes

 ## Objectives
 In this tutorial, you deployed a LAMP server in IBM Cloud.